Jeffersonszn43/Otto-LC-Project/README.md

 ## Otto LC Robotic Control Platform

-##### This is a web application that will allow users to control the two Otto LC robots that we designed based on the Otto LC.
+##### This is a web application that will allow users to control the Otto LC robot that we designed based on the Otto LC robot platform.
 The web application was built using the SB Admin Bootstrap template.
-The web application uses Bluetooth Low Energy to allow the robots to connect to the web application allowing users to have control over the robots.
+The web application uses Bluetooth Low Energy to allow the robot to connect to the web application allowing users to have control over the robot.
 The web application allows for:

-- Direct control using (W/A/S/D or arrow keys) on your keyboard.
+- Direct control using the arrow keys on your keyboard.
 - Dance Mode, where users can select a dance from a predefined list.
-- Autonomous Mode, where the robots will perform self-guided obstacle-avoiding movements.
+- Autonomous Mode, where the robot will perform self-guided obstacle-avoiding movements.
-- Interrupt Mode, where the robots will do a short dance while in autonomous or direct control mode and will return to one of those two modes once the dance is finished.
+- Interrupt Mode, where the robot will do a short dance while in autonomous or direct control mode and will return to one of those two modes once the dance is finished.
-- A status dashborad that will display different status data about the robots.
-This includes the mode the robots are, light sensor status data from Jerry, obstacle detection from the robots, and the emotional status of the robots.
+- A status dashboard that will display different status data about the robot.
+This includes the mode the robot is in, light sensor status data from the robot, obstacles detected by the robot, and the emotional status of the robot.

-##### The goal of this project was to design a custom robotic platform that will allow users to control our Otto LC robots - Max and Jerry.
+##### The goal of this project was to design a custom robotic platform that will allow users to control our Otto LC robot-Jerry.

 ## Team Members
 ##### Corey Chang